TransMorph: Transformer for unsupervised medical image registration: Methods

-The second regularizer is bending energy (\cite{rueckert1999nonrigid}), which penalizes sharply curved deformations, thus, it may be helpful for abdominal organ registration.
+The second regularizer was bending energy~(\cite{rueckert1999nonrigid}), which penalizes sharply curved deformations, thus, it may be helpful for abdominal organ registration.
 Bending energy operates on the second derivative of the displacement field $\mathbf{u}$, and it is defined as: \begin{linenomath}

-\end{linenomath} where the derivatives are estimated using the same forward differences that were used previously.
+\end{linenomath} where the derivatives were estimated using the same forward differences that were used previously.

-\paragraph{Auxiliary Segmentation Information} When the organ segmentation of $I_f$ and $I_m$ is available, \texttt{TransMorph} may leverage this auxiliary information during training for improving the anatomical mapping between $I_m\circ\phi$ and $I_f$.
+\paragraph{Auxiliary Segmentation Information} When the organ segmentations of $I_f$ and $I_m$ are available, \texttt{TransMorph} may leverage this auxiliary information during training to improve the anatomical mapping between $I_m\circ\phi$ and $I_f$.
 A loss function $\mathcal{L}_{seg}$ that quantifies the segmentation overlap is added to the overall loss function (Eqn. \ref{eqn:loss}): \begin{linenomath}

 \end{linenomath} where $s_f$ and $s_m$ represent, respectively, the organ segmentation of $I_f$ and $I_m$, and $\gamma$ is a weighting parameter that controls the strength of $\mathcal{L}_{seg}$.
-In the field of image registration, it is common to use Dice score (\cite{dice1945measures}) as a figure of merit to quantify registration performance.
-Therefore, we directly minimized the Dice loss (\cite{milletari2016v}) between $s^k_f$ and $s^k_m$, where $k$ represents the $k^{th}$ structure/organ: \begin{linenomath}
+In the field of image registration, it is common to use Dice score~(\cite{dice1945measures}) as a figure of merit to quantify registration performance.
+Therefore, we directly minimized the Dice loss~(\cite{milletari2016v}) between $s^k_f$ and $s^k_m$, where $k$ represents the $k^{th}$ structure/organ: \begin{linenomath}

-\end{linenomath} $s_m\circ\phi$ should ideally be implemented via nearest-neighbor interpolation, since $s^k_m$ is a binary mask.
-As mentioned in Section \ref{sec:stf}, nearest-neighbor interpolation is not differentiable, and therefore cannot be used for network training.
-Here, we used a method similar to that described in (\cite{balakrishnan2019voxelmorph}), in which we designed $s_f$ and $s_m$ as image volumes with $K$ channels, each channel containing a binary mask defining the segmentation of a specific structure/organ.
+\end{linenomath} To allow backpropagation of the Dice loss, we used a method similar to that described in~(\cite{balakrishnan2019voxelmorph}), in which we designed $s_f$ and $s_m$ as image volumes with $K$ channels, each channel containing a binary mask defining the segmentation of a specific structure/organ.
 Then, $s_m\circ\phi$ is computed by warping the $K$-channel $s_m$ with $\phi$ using linear interpolation so that the gradients of $\mathcal{L}_{seg}$ can be backpropagated into the network.